Kingdom of Tahiti: Beginning

 Pōmare I was born at Pare, ca. 1743.
 He was the second son of Teu Tunuieaiteatua by his wife, Tetupaia-i-Hauiri.
 He initially reigned under the regency of his father.
 He succeeded on the death of his father as Ariʻi-rahi of Porionuʻu 23 November 1802.

 In terms of European influence in the period immediately encompassing the period of Pomare I.

 "The attempt at colonization by the Spaniards in 1774 was followed by the settlement of thirty persons brought in 1797 by the missionary ship Duff.
 Though befriended by Pomare I (who lived until 1805), they had many difficulties, especially from the constant wars, and at length they fled with Pomare II to Eimeo and ultimately to New South Wales.
 They returned in 1812 when Pomare renounced heathenism."

 Pomare was the Tahitian chieftain on good terms with the British.
 The additional British captains arriving at Tahiti accepted his claim to hegemony.
 They gave him guns in trade and helped him in his battles.
 Captain James Cook gave him the advantage in a number of battles with rival forces during his last stay in Tahiti, circa 1777.
 British missionaries arrived, sent by a non-denominational Protestant group called the London Missionary Society.
-Pomare befriended the missionaries, and the missionaries favored both peace and Pomare, but, with the British unwilling to sent concrete aid to assist Pomare in his attempts to create order among the islands, the missionaries were unable to stop the warring.
+Pomare befriended the missionaries, and the missionaries favored both peace and Pomare, but, with the British unwilling to send concrete aid to assist Pomare in his attempts to create order among the islands, the missionaries were unable to stop the warring.

 As king, Pōmare I succeeded in uniting the different chiefdoms of Tahiti into a single kingdom, composed of the islands of Tahiti itself, Moʻorea, Mehetiʻa, and the Tetiʻaroa group.
 His service as the first king of unified Tahiti ended when he abdicated in 1791, but he remained the regent of Tahiti from 1791 until 1803.
 He married four times and had two sons and three daughters.

 By now, islanders were passing to each other diseases that had arrived with the Europeans: diseases for which they had not developed immunity.
 Many islanders were dying.
 In 1803, Pomare died.
 His son, Otu, became head of the family, with the title Pomare II.
 Tū Tūnuiʻēʻaiteatua Pōmare II reigned 1803–1821.
 The missionaries remained allied with the Pomare family.
 Despite their pacifism, they wanted to see Pomare II successful in uniting the islanders under his rule.